skeller1/extr/readme.md

     The Extr application_helper `ext_direct_provider` [adds the form_authenticity_token](https://github.com/skeller1/extr/blob/master/app/helpers/extr/application_helper.rb#L29) to each action used with HTTP GET method.
 So there's nothing to do.

     2. __POST Requests (form posts):__
-    If you want to use Ext Direct with form posts (formHandler actions) you have to add the authenticity token to the base params of your EXT JS panel:
+    If you want to use Ext.Direct with form posts (formHandler actions) you have to add the authenticity token to the base params of your EXT JS panel:

             var my_panel = Ext.create('Ext.form.Panel', {
 	        baseParams: {